cortex-lab/Rigbox/README.md

 ## Getting started
 After following the installation instructions you can start playing around with Rigbox and Signals.
 To run one of the example experiments, open MATLAB and run `eui.SignalsTest();`, then select 'advancedChoiceWorld.m'.

-Full Rigbox documentaion can be found in [docs/html/index.html](https://github.com/cortex-lab/tree/master/docs/index.m).
+Full Rigbox documentaion can be found at [https://cortex-lab.github.io/Rigbox/](https://cortex-lab.github.io/Rigbox/).
-To get an idea of how experiments run using the Rigbox Signal Experiment framework, have a look at the following file: [docs/html/using_test_gui.html](https://github.com/cortex-lab/signals/tree/master/docs/using_test_gui.m).
-To learn how to create a new Signals experiment, see the [Signals tutorials](https://github.com/cortex-lab/signals/tree/master/docs/tutorials)
+To get an idea of how experiments are run using the Rigbox Signal Experiment framework see [Playing Around With Signals](https://cortex-lab.github.io/Rigbox/using_test_gui.html).
+To run the example experiments from the Rigbox paper, see [Running Paper Examples](https://cortex-lab.github.io/Rigbox/paper_examples.html).

 ### Running an experiment
 For running experiments, edit your `+dat.paths.m` file to set paths for saving config files and experiment data.
 A template can be found in  [docs/setup/paths_template.m](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/paths_template.m).
-Then configure the hardware by following the instructions in the [docs/html/hardware_config.html](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/hardware_config.m) file.
+Then configure the hardware by following the instructions in the [Configuring hardware](https://cortex-lab.github.io/Rigbox/hardware_config.html) guide.
 This will guide you through configuring a visual viewing model, configuring audio devices and setting up hardware that requires a DAQ.

 On the stimulus computer (SC), run:
 ```